opnfv/barometer/docs/release/userguide/feature.userguide.rst

   stats from OVS.

-* *mcelog plugin*: A read plugin that uses mcelog client protocol to check for memory Machine Check Exceptions and sends the stats for reported exceptions
+* *mcelog plugin*: A read plugin that uses mcelog client protocol to check for memory Machine Check Exceptions and sends the stats for reported exceptions.

 * *PMU plugin*: A read plugin that provides performance counters data on Intel CPUs using Linux perf interface.

-* *RDT plugin*: A read plugin that provides the last level cache utilization and memory bandwidth utilization
+* *RDT plugin*: A read plugin that provides the last level cache utilization and memory bandwidth utilization.

 * *virt*: A read plugin that uses virtualization API *libvirt* to gather statistics about virtualized guests on a system directly from the hypervisor,